Get ready to experience a cirque-comedy dance extravaganza!

-Extending all the way from Signal Hill to Cape Point, this vast and varied world heritage site – which, amongst rocky coastlines, sandy beaches and sweeping valleys, includes Cape Town’s iconic landmark Table Mountain – claims four separate well-appointed tented camps ideal for retreating from the hustle and bustle of city life.
-Somewhat more luxurious than your classic campground, each site – Orangekloof in a forest in Hout Bay, Slangkop in the seaside village of Kommetjie, Smitswinkel near the entrance to the Cape of Good Hope and Silvermine on the top of Ou Kaapse Weg – features a number of slightly raised, eco-friendly timber structures equipped with single beds (either two or four) and mattresses (bedding and towels must be brought).
-While all have clean communal ablutions, braai facilities, and fully-equipped kitchen and dining areas in an on-site boma, Smitswinkel also boasts private well-stocked self-catering kitchenettes and en-suite bathrooms with toilets and showers.
-Although all the wooden tent huts make for supremely comfortable accommodation options, in keeping with the natural surroundings, none have electricity; rather, all tents and amenities are supplied by gas, except Smitswinkel which is solar-powered.
-Activities available at each camp are as varied as the locations themselves, but range from hiking, cycling and picnicking to surfing, swimming, cray-fishing and snorkelling.
+Extending all the way from Signal Hill to Cape Point, this vast and varied world heritage site – which amongst rocky coastlines, sandy beaches and sweeping valleys, includes Cape Town’s iconic landmark Table Mountain – claims three separate well-appointed tented camps ideal for retreating from the hustle and bustle of city life.
+Somewhat more luxurious than your classic campground, each site – Orangekloof in a forest in Hout Bay, Slangkop in the seaside village of Kommetjie and Smitswinkel near the entrance to Cape Point – features a number of slightly raised, eco-friendly timber structures equipped with single beds and mattresses (don’t forget to bring your own bedding, or at an extra cost ask for bedding prior to arrival).
+While Orangekloof and Slangkop have clean communal ablutions, braai facilities and fully equipped kitchen and dining areas in an on-site boma, Smitswinkel has private basic self-catering kitchenettes and en-suite bathrooms.
+However, Smitswinkel has no washing up or braai facilities and it is advised and perhaps easier to use the boma communal area.
+Although all the wooden tent huts make three supremely comfortable accommodation options, in keeping with the nature surroundings, none have electricity but instead are supplied by gas.
+Activities available at each camp are varied as the locations themselves, but range from hiking, cycling and picnicking to surfing, swimming, Cray-fishing and snorkeling.

 Tankwa Karoo National Park Campsites

-Eight unique campsites lie interspersed among the striking moonscapes, mountainous cliffs, rich plant life and open arid plains of this unconventional park (which is located at the boundary of the Western and Northern Cape, approximately four hours from Cape Town): two of which are formal and established, and six of which are decidedly more informal and rustic, best suited to those eager to rough it.
-The limited number of stands at Perdekloof and Langkloof – the two official camps – each come with a private bathroom (equipped with a shower, toilet and basin), braai amenities (without grid) and a personal enclosed kitchen that claims a sink but no cooking equipment.
-Paraffin lamps at Langkloof and solar power at Perdekloof, as well as gas geysers at both, ensure sufficient lighting and warm water.
-The informal sites, on the other hand, are merely small, unrefined open stands for pitching tents; no ablution blocks, fresh water or other amenities are present here, so they’re certainly not fitting for those campers more dependent on certain comforts.
-Owing to the harsh terrain, most of the camps, including the two official grounds, can only be accessed with high clearance 2x4 or 4x4 vehicles.
-Although bird-watching, stargazing and technical driving are all viable pastimes in this stark but spectacular setting, the selection of endemic wildlife that roam the area – think kudu, gemsbok, duiker, tortoises, red hartebeest and zebra – make game-viewing a good option too.
+Eight unique campsites lie interspersed among the striking moonscapes, mountains cliffs, rich plant life and open arid plains of this unconventional park (which is located at the boundary of the Western and Northern Cape, approximately four hours from Cape Town).
+There are two campsites located at Langkloof and another six located at Perdekloof.
+The limited number of stands at Perdekloof and Langkloof each come with a private bathroom (equipped with a shower, toilet and basin), braai amenities (without grid) and a personal enclosed kitchen that claims a sink, but no cooking equipment.
+Paraffin lamps at Langkloof and solar power at Perdekloof, as well as gas geysers at both; ensure sufficient lighting and warm water.
+In addition, there are also informal sites, which are definitely best suited for those eager to rough it.
+These sites are small, unrefined open stands for pitching tents and no ablutions blocks, fresh water or other amenities are present.
+Owing to the harsh terrain, most of the camps, including the two official grounds, can only be accessed with high clearance 2x4, or a 4x4 vehicle during the wet season.
+Although bird-watching, stargazing and technical driving are all viable pastimes in this stark but spectacular setting, the selection of endemic wildlife that roam the area – think kudu, gemsbok, duiker, tortoises, red hartebeest and zebra – making game-viewing a good option too.

 A fan of the wild but not the notion of sleeping outdoors?
 Immerse yourself in nature on one of Cape Town’s many scenic hiking trails.